Climate change in Australia: Bushfires

-There is an increase in fire activity in Australia in the latest decades.
+There is an increase in fire activity in Australia since 1950.
 The causes include "more dangerous fire weather conditions, increased risk factors associated with pyroconvection, including fire-generated thunderstorms, and increased ignitions from dry lightning, all associated to varying degrees with anthropogenic climate change".

 Firefighting officials are concerned that the effects of climate change will increase the frequency and intensity of bushfires under even a "low global warming" scenario.
 A 2006 report, prepared by CSIRO Marine and Atmospheric Research, Bushfire CRC, and the Australian Bureau of Meteorology, identified South Eastern Australia as one of the three most fire-prone areas in the world, and concluded that an increase in fire-weather risk is likely at most sites over the next several decades, including the average number of days when the McArthur Forest Fire Danger Index rating is very high or extreme.
 It also found that the combined frequencies of days with very high and extreme FFDI ratings are likely to increase 4–25% by 2020 and 15–70% by 2050, and that the increase in fire-weather risk is generally largest inland.

-Australian Greens leader Bob Brown said that the fires were "a sobering reminder of the need for this nation and the whole world to act and put at a priority the need to tackle climate change".
+Former Australian Greens leader, Bob Brown said that the fires were "a sobering reminder of the need for this nation and the whole world to act and put at a priority the need to tackle climate change".
 The Black Saturday Royal Commission recommended that "the amount of fuel-reduction burning done on public land each year should be more than doubled".

 In 2018, the fire season in Australia began in the winter.
 August 2018 was hotter and windier than the average.
 Those meteorological conditions led to a drought in New South Wales.
 The Government of the state already gave more than $1 billion to help the farmers.
 The hotter and drier climate led to more fires.
 The fire seasons in Australia are lengthening and fire events became more frequent in the latest 30 years.
 These trends are probably linked to climate change.